 Pikeville Brain Injury Lawyer

 An experienced brain injury lawyer knows it’s devastating to a family when one of their loved ones sustains a brain injury due to someone else’s negligence.
-It is life-changing and often irreversible.
+Such injuries are life-changing and often irreversible.
 Suddenly the future becomes uncertain as huge medical bills roll in, creating tremendous financial strain.

 MORE COMPLICATED THAN YOU THINK.
 DAMAGE CAN LAST A LIFETIME.